benyanke/UbuntuUnifiInstaller/README.md

 * Ubuntu Server 14.04.1 LTS  (64 & 32 bit)

-_Should also work on Raspian (Raspberry Pi), I plan to do an actual test very soon._
+_Should also work on Raspian (Raspberry Pi) and other debian-based OSes, I plan to do an actual test very soon._